15 DIY House Plumbing Tasks Every Homeowner Should Know How to Do

 9. Turn Off the Water Main

 Every homeowner should know where their water main is and how to shut it off in case of a water emergency.
 Generally, a home’s water main valve is located close to where the water main enters the house from the street.
-Turn wheel handles clockwise to cut off the water supply.
+Turn the wheel handles clockwise to cut off the water supply.
 For levers, slowly turn the lever handle 1/4 turn.
 Feeling like a real DIYer?
 You can also learn how to replace your water main if there’s rust in the pipe or a leak in the line.

 10. Clean the Sump Pump

-Sump pumps are most common in basements as they are most likely to experience flooding.
-Since most California homes don’t have basements, this may not apply.
-But if your home does have one, you need to maintain the sump pump.
-It should be cleaned once or twice a year.
-Turn off the power to it, or unplug it, first.
+Turn off the power to the sump pump, or simply unplug it, first.
 Remove it from its pit and take it outside to rinse it off with a hose and remove any caked-on debris.
 Drain any water from the pit with a shop vac, and then return the pump after it has thoroughly dried.

 11. Fix a Stripped Faucet